frostbyte134/frostbyte134.github.io/_posts/2018-03-26-derivative-of-tensors.markdown

 use_math: true
 tags: deep_learning deep_learning(bengio)
 ---
->Derivatives are a way to measure rate of change.
+>Derivatives are a way to measure a rate of change.